Our Services

 Helpful Resources

-Yes, he can get UTIs, and they can cause or worsen sudden ED, especially when paired with burning or frequent urination, weak stream, pelvic or perineal pain, painful ejaculation, fever, fatigue, or cloudy or bloody urine.
+Yes, men can get urinary tract infections (UTIs), and a UTI can trigger or worsen sudden erectile dysfunction (ED).
+Watch for burning or frequent urination, weak stream, pelvic or perineal pain, painful ejaculation, fever, fatigue, or cloudy or bloody urine alongside new ED.

 Urinary tract infections (UTIs) aren't just a women's health issue.
 Men can get them too, and when they do, the infection can sometimes affect sexual function — including causing or worsening erectile dysfunction (ED).